DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/20 Integration Testing.md

     });
     </script>

-Open the test.html file in a browser to see the detailed report of the test and its result.
+Open the test.html file in your browser to see the detailed report of the test and its result.